KemisoMalatsi/KEMMAL529_BCL2401_GroupC_KemisoMalatsi_SDF06/README.md

-### overview
+## overview
-In this project I created an instagram page.

-### Reflections
+I created a simplified version of an Instagram user profile page.
+The aim of this project is to practice CSS styling and layout to create a visually appealing and responsive web page.

+## Screenshot

-#### Areas of Mastery
+## Areas of Mastery
+**CSS Layout Techniques :**

-- **CSS Layout Techniques**: Flexbox and Grit for my Image.
+I used Flexbox and Grit to arrange my images in a row-column style.
-- **Responsive Design**: It adjust to different devices.
--

-#### Challenges Faced
+## Challenges Faced

-I am still learning so sometimes I get lost in the middle of the code and forget what i was trying to implement.

-#### Areas for Improvement

 alignment of my page layout like putting the eddid button above the stats profile.

+## Areas for Improvement
+- Ensure that my web page function properky on desktop and mobile devices.
+- implement responsive design using media queries, making adjustments for small screens.

-#### Overall Learning Experience
+## Overall Learning Experience

-I enjoyed the challenge.
-It gave an understanding of what to expect in the real world of programming
+I enjoyed the challenge, I had fun turning HTML into  a stylish Instagram profile!.
+It gave an understanding of what to expect in the real world of programming.